brave/browser-laptop/docs/state.md

 {
   firstRunTimestamp: integer,
   sync: {
+    objectId: Array.<number>, // objectId for this sync device
     deviceId: Uint8Array,
     seed: Uint8Array,
     lastFetchTimestamp: integer // the last time new sync records were fetched in seconds